AusNet Services Board members

 Mr Ho is the MD of Pacific Asset Management (S) Pte Ltd, and an Advisor to Blue Edge Advisors Pte Ltd. His previous employment and board membership includes Bankers Trust Company, Singapore and Singapore Power Limited.
 He currently serves as a non-executive director of DBS Group Holdings Ltd, DBS Bank Ltd and Mount Alvernia Hospital, and non-executive Chairman of Fullerton Funds Management Company Limited.

 He was recently appointed as member of the Urban Renewal Authority of Singapore (URA) Investment Committee.
-Mr Ho is a member of the Audit and Risk Management Committee and the Nomination Committee.
+Mr Ho is a member of the Remuneration Committee and Nomination Committee.

 Robert Milliner, Independent Non-executive Director